daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-10-16-Exploring-AcouSTO/index.md

 * Pre- and post-processing with [Gmsh](http://geuz.org/gmsh/), [Paraview](http://www.paraview.org/), and [Blender](http://www.blender.org/).
 * Easy installation via GNU build system (Linux and OSX) or [Docker](http://www.docker.com/) image.
 * [Windows 10 Linux Subsystem](https://msdn.microsoft.com/it-it/commandline/wsl/install_guide) compatible.
-* The use of the KHIE for the analysis of the radiation and scattering of a closed surface {{< math >}}$S${{< /math >}} within the free space is affected by the so–called fictitious _eigenfrequencies_ problem.
+* The use of the KHIE for the analysis of the radiation and scattering of a closed surface {{< math >}}$$S$${{< /math >}} within the free space is affected by the so–called fictitious _eigenfrequencies_ problem.
 This problem causes the scattered acoustic field in the surrounding unbounded domain to display non-physical resonances that are related to the _eigensolutions_ of the interior problem.
 To address this issue, AcouSTO provides an option to regularize the BEM exterior solution using the CHIEF technique (Combined Helmholtz Integral Equation Formulation).
-However, this approach has a drawback as it reduces reliability at high frequencies or for frequencies corresponding to a high modal density range for the enclosure bounded by {{< math >}}$S${{< /math >}}.
+However, this approach has a drawback as it reduces reliability at high frequencies or for frequencies corresponding to a high modal density range for the enclosure bounded by {{< math >}}$$S$${{< /math >}}.
 * The current version of AcouSTO can handle only isolated monopoles and incoming plane waves.
 There are currently no limits on the number of monopoles or incoming plane waves that can be configured for a problem.
 * The current version of the code is unable to handle surfaces or sources that move.